Direct marketing and the law

 GDPR privacy legislation

-If they are a customer or have been a customer in the past, you are allowed to approach them to offer them similar products and/or services.
-In all other cases, you must obtain consent first or need another (in Dutch) to use their address.
+If someone is, or has been, a customer, you are allowed to approach them to offer them similar products and/or services.
+In all other cases, you must obtain consent first or need another to use their address.
+Anyone may withdraw their consent at any time.

 Calling leads